Heat stroke in seniors is deadly

 - 6 Ideas to Get Seniors to Drink More Water

-- Dehydration in Elderly is Dangerous
+- Dehydration in Elderly Is a Serious Health Risk

 - 7 Sources of Home Repair Assistance for Seniors